AbriCS/Code-Trivia/README.md

 # Code Trivia

 This is the Code quiz app.
-This can be refactored to add more questions or adapted to an entirely different subject.
+This app can be refactored to add more questions or adapt to an entirely different subject.

 ## Description

 Code Trivia allows the participant to battle their wits against a  number of questions in a limited timeframe.
 In this version there are four questions which will test the knowledge of the user on the subject matter or Coding.

 ## Getting Started